-According to a 2012 report by the National Fire Protection Association, fire departments attend to an average of 72,000 carbon monoxide incidents each year.
+According to a 2012 report by the National Fire Protection Association, fire departments attend to an average of 72,000 carbon monoxide cases each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s most often associated with wood stoves, car engines and other fire combustion sources including gas or oil furnaces.
+It’s most often connected to wood stoves, car engines and other fire combustion sources including gas or oil furnaces.

 Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
-CO2 is among the leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and continuous fatigue, among many others.
+CO2 is one of the leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and continuous fatigue, among many others.
 This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Fort Wayne homeowner.
-Severe poisoning takes place from intaking large concentrations of CO2, but poisoning has also been reported to occur over many months or years.
+Serious poisoning takes place from inhaling large concentrations of CO2, but poisoning has also been reported to occur over many months or years.
 Some signs may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 - No home should be without a reliable, tested CO2 detector.
-You can phone Rolf Griffin Service Experts Heating & Air Conditioning to purchase one today.
+You can phone Rolf Griffin Service Experts to purchase one today.

 - If you do have a CO detector that is battery-powered, check or replace the batteries regularly; at least every 90 days.
 It's also wise to replace the detector every 3-5 years.

 - If you experience or have experienced a few of the symptoms cited above, ask your doctor to test for carbon monoxide poisoning, and get a second opinion if necessary.